tophtoph/cleaningdataproject/README.txt

 This README contains a list of the files and the steps performed to create a tidy dataset of the UCI HAR data.
 The final table created is a wide dataset and follows the principles of tidy data.

+The downloaded file can be read into a dataframe with the following command:
+	tidydata <- read.table("./tidy_sensor_data.txt", header = TRUE)

 The dataset includes the following files:
 =========================================